genedelisa/hncli/README.md

 ## Summary

-This is a Swift command line app.
+This is a Swift command line app that will fetch and display various types of "stories" from Hacker News.

 https://github.com/HackerNews/API